 Human Rights Watch is an international human rights organization that investigates and reports on abuses of human rights around the world.
 Currently, it employs around 450 people, mostly country-based experts, lawyers, journalists, and human rights workers who work to protect those at right.

-The organization works with and advocates towards governments, businesses and armed groups, forcing them to change their policies and laws.
+The organization works with and advocates towards governments, businesses and other groups, forcing them to change their policies and laws.
 To stay independent, Human Rights Watch refuses government and corporate funding.
-Researchers, who work directly on the field, uncover facts about human rights abuses.
+Researchers, who work directly in the field, uncover facts about human rights abuses.
 These facts are shared with millions of people through social media every day to gain global reach.
-The scope of the work of the Human Rights Watch is wide and the organization is highly committed to reaching justice, dignity, compassion and equality.
+The scope of the work of the Human Rights Watch is wide and the organization is highly committed to reaching justice, dignity, compassion and equality for all.

 Civil Rights Defenders was established in 1982 in Sweden as an independent expert organization, with the mission to defend civil and political rights of people and empower human rights defenders at risk around the world.
 The organization is currently active in some of the most repressive regions in the world and collaborates with 200 local partners while focusing on innovation and sustainable change.